ddev/ddev.com/src/content/blog/platform-sh-becomes-a-lead-sponsor-of-ddev.md

 categories:
   - Announcements
 ---

+Update 2025-01-03: Platform.sh has [changed its generous support](platform-sh-ddev-funding-changes.md).

 Although many of you know this, I wanted to make a formal announcement of some great news. _[Platform.sh](https://platform.sh) has stepped up to become a lead sponsor of the [DDEV open-source project](https://github.com/ddev/ddev)!_